rexrainbow/phaser3-rex-notes/docs/docs/firebase-broadcast.md

     - `root` : Path of this messager.
     - `senderID` : User ID of sender.
     - `senderName` : Display name of sender.
-    - `receiverID` : Default ID of receiver/channel.
+    - `receiverID` : ID of receiver/channel.

 ### Send message

-1. Set sender
+1. Set sender in config, or `setSender` method
     ```javascript
     messager.setSender(userID, userName);
     ```